 Everyone’s circumstances are different so rates may vary widely, but please understand how offering rates well below industry (non-union) standards can impact the industry as a whole.
 There has been much debate about it over the years so take some time to read up on that.

-I hope that this is a good start for you.
 I wish you luck in your voiceover journey!”